Customerly/Android-SDK/README.md

     }
 }
 ```
-If you want to specify a custom widget_color for the application ignoring the server-defined one you have to specify it in the configure method:
+*OPTIONALLY*, if you want to specify a custom widget_color for the application ignoring the server-defined one you have to specify it in the configure method:
 ```java
 Customerly.configure("YOUR_CUSTOMERLY_SECRET_KEY", Color.RED);
 ```
-Optionally and after the configure, if you want to enable the logging in console you have to call the following method.
+*OPTIONALLY*, after the configure, if you want to enable the logging in console you have to call the following method.
 Our suggest is to call it soon after the configure:
 ```java
 Customerly.with(this).setVerboseLogging(BuildConfig.DEBUG);//Passing BuildConfig.DEBUG, logging will be automatically disabled for the release apk
 ```

-**If in doubt, you can look at the examples in the demo application.
-(See the demo's [CustomApplication.java](https://github.com/customerly/Customerly-Android-SDK-demo/blob/master/app/src/main/java/io/customerly/demo/CustomApplication.java))**
+*If in doubt, you can look at the examples in the demo application.
+(See the demo's [CustomApplication.java](https://github.com/customerly/Customerly-Android-SDK-demo/blob/master/app/src/main/java/io/customerly/demo/CustomApplication.java))*

 ### Obtain the SDK singleton reference